Vintage Agfacolor Umkehr Ultra T (1960) developed to color

 In summary, it was an exciting journey into the past – perhaps someday there will be an opportunity to experiment on the original emulsion from the 1930s or 1940s.

-Alex Bulowski
+Alex Haas

 Leave a Reply